openzipkin/zipkin4net/Examples/async.spans/README.md

   {
       // TracedActionAsync extension method logs error annotation if exception occurs await messageProducerTrace.TracedActionAsync(ProduceMessage(messageProducerTrace.Trace.CurrentSpan, text));
+      messageProducerTrace.AddAnnotation(Annotations.Tag("sampleProducerTag", "success!"));
   }
   ```
 - `TracedActionAsync` is used to run the process that is measured to log error annotation in your zipkin trace if exception is thrown.
 - Make a way that trace information is passed to the consumer.
 So in the example, the trace information is part of the message which will be parsed by the consumer application to create CONSUMER spans.
+- Also, custom annotations can be added using the ProducerTrace object method `AddAnnotation`.

 ### CONSUMER spans